How to Dry Structural Roof Components

 Moisture Persists After Several Days of Drying

 If moisture remains after several days of airflow improvements, drying conditions may not be adequate.
-Persistent moisture suggests that hidden damp areas remain inside structural wood or airflow is insufficient.
+Persistent moisture can mean hidden damp areas remain inside structural wood, airflow is insufficient, or the original moisture source is still active.
+If the problem keeps returning, see How to Fix Persistent Structural Roof Moisture Problems for the repair-decision side of the issue.

 Warning signs that professional help may be needed include: